 Funding Opportunity Announcements, FOA, program announcement, PA, request for applications, RFA, parent announcements, clinical trial FOA

-NIH FOAs primarily fall into the categories of Program Announcements, Requests for Applications, Parent Announcements and Notices of Special Interest.
+NIH FOAs primarily fall into the categories of Program Announcements, Requests for Applications and Parent Announcements.
 While individual announcements will continue to carry an announcement number reference to PA or RFA, all announcements are FOAs.
 This general term is used to reference any type of funding announcement.
 NIH uses the PA and RFA references in the actual announcement number to distinguish between the various types of announcements.

 - Program Announcement (PA).
 A PA is a formal statement about a new or ongoing extramural activity or program.
 It may serve as a reminder of continuing interest in a research area, describe modification in an activity or program, and/or invite applications for grant support.
 Most applications in response to PAs may be submitted to a standing submission date and are reviewed with all other applications received at that time using standard peer review processes.
 NIH may also make funds available through PARs (PAs with special receipt, referral, and/or review considerations) and PASs (PAs with set-aside funds).

 ICOs issuing PARs or PASs may now choose to describe within the FOA criteria that would make an application non-responsive to the PAR/PAS.
 Only applications to PARs and PASs that include non-responsive criteria will be evaluated by the ICOs upon receipt for non-responsiveness.
 These non-responsive criteria will be listed in the Funding Opportunity Description section (Part 2, Section 1).
 Those applications that are deemed non-responsive will be withdrawn from review.